Sruthinaid/edunet_aicte/README.md

 ## Overview

-This project uses robust LSB steganography to embed a secret message along with a passcode into an image.
+This project uses robust steganography to embed a secret message along with a passcode into an image.
 It consists of two Python scripts with user-friendly GUIs built using Tkinter.

 ## Features